-Travelling Only By Train?
+Just Travelling By Train?

 If your regular train journey is within West Yorkshire, it could still pay to buy an MCard.
-You may not use the bus element of the pass, but that doesn’t mean you wont save on the train journeys alone.
+You may not use the bus element of the pass, but that doesn’t mean you won’t save on the train journeys alone.

-It is also possible to buy rail season tickets, if you undertake a regular journey between the same two stations.
+It is also possible to buy rail season tickets if you undertake a regular journey between the same two stations.
 National Rail provide an easy to use Season Ticket Calculator to help you work out how much a ticket would cost, and how much you could save.

 Explore Further Ways to Save

 Think you’ve saved all you can by picking an annual pass.
 Think again!
 There are a number of ways that you can save even more money.